muX1337/BlackHat-Arsenal/README.md

 # Crawler

-Quickly written crawler to fetch discreption and summaries.
+Quickly written crawler to fetch description and summaries.

-INFO: Path for chromedriver is still hardcoded and must be changed for the system.
+INFO: chromedriver must be in the path to work